 (Fig. 2) Markets should begin to reward growth stocks as better earnings come through

-Our faith in our ability to find good stock ideas in emerging markets remains steadfast.
+Elsewhere, our faith in our ability to find good stock ideas in emerging markets remains steadfast.
 The prospects of higher U.S. interest rates and the subsequent knock‑on impact of funding costs for emerging markets have seen the asset class underperform materially versus developed markets.
 Countries with higher levels of debt have been impacted most, as was the case during 2013’s “taper tantrum,” despite the reality that the debt structure of most countries has changed materially over the course of the past two decades.

-While it is important to debate risks and to understand the fundamentals underpinning potential periods of change, we remain focused on idiosyncratic fundamental stock drivers recognizing but not being driven by top‑down macro factors.
+While it is important to debate risks and to understand the fundamentals underpinning potential periods of change, we remain focused on idiosyncratic, fundamental stock drivers recognizing, but not being driven by, top‑down macro factors.

 Complexity Levels Remain High, But Experience Can Guide Us